 Name of creator

-On July 9th, 1987, the Congregation of St. Joseph approved the movement towards having an Associates Program complete with a candidate process and formal training process.
-The program began on April 4th, 1989, in London, Ontario, Canada.
+On July 9th, 1987, the Sisters of St. Joseph in London approved the movement towards having an Associates Program complete with a candidate process and formal training process.
+The program began on April 4th, 1989, in London, Ontario.
 The Associates Program was originally founded by Sister Doreen Kraemer and later administered by Sister Janet Zadorsky.
 After Sister Janet Zadorsky ended her involvement with administering the Associates Program, as of April 2017, two associates were given stipends by the Associates to serve as mentors for two years, during a bridging stage.
 They prepared a document, “Midwives to Our Future,” and after this, the Associate program evolved away from the Sisters being directly involved.
 The program is now autonomous but still connected through a Congregational liaison, but the Associates make their own decisions.

 Scope and content